Visitors

 Risk signals

-Every signal that has fired for this visitor, each with the context that triggered it (for example which countries or how many IPs), its score impact, and when it fired.
+Every signal that has fired for this visitor, split into Risk and Trust groups.
+Each one shows the context that triggered it (for example which countries or how many IPs), its score impact, whether it is permanent or expires, and when it fired.

 Linked visitors